About the author

 The author should die once he has finished writing.
 So as not to trouble the path of the text.

 In other words, we are to forget the author who created the text.
 The author is not here before you.
 Only the other entity, the text, is here, speaking to you.
 But if it's any comfort, there are traces of my existence.
-I can say with certainty that I'm in North Carolina.
-A graduate of San Jose State University, I've been in the high-tech industry for a number of years, writing product documentation and developing multimedia projects.
-When I'm not pursuing my literary interests, I enjoy driving my SLK roadster and exploring wineries.
-My interests range from photography to music recording to playing piano and the classical guitar.
-I spent my childhood in Toronto, Canada and currently live in the suburbs of Charlotte.
+I can say with certainty that I'm in the suburbs of Charlotte, North Carolina.
+A graduate of San Jose State University (where my I managed to impress the Marxist professors in the English department), I've been in the high-tech industry for many years, writing product documentation and developing multimedia.
+When I'm not at the day job, I'm off on my own journey, delving into music in my home studio.
+In this world, I explore recording technology and create music with various instruments—keyboards, electric and acoustic guitars, mandolin, bass guitar—and experiment with arranging and capturing music for myself.
+To fulfill the occasional impulse for pure escapism, I enjoy photography, driving sports cars, standing in my closet-converted wine cellar and staring at my humble wine collection, savoring fine wines, roaming wineries and, well, savoring fine wines.
+I spent my childhood in Toronto, Canada and currently divide my time between North Carolina and Florida.